simonw 5 months ago

 How do you limit to specific search strings?
 Is that a thing?

-• phkahler an hour ago
+• phkahler 5 months ago

 An interface that accepts only certain things - not raw SQL - and only returns whats needed for the task at hand.
 Logging of who asked for what is good too but is not preventative.

-rdtsc 5 hours ago
+rdtsc 5 months ago

 > The Los Angeles County Sheriff’s Department (LACSD) committed wholesale abuse of sensitive criminal justice databases in 2023, violating a specific rule against searching the data to run background checks for concealed carry firearm permits